Home Inspection

 Problems with Gutters

-Home inspectors will examine the gutter system as part of their inspection, looking for potential problems such as clogging, rust, crack, holes, and leaks.
+Home inspectors will examine the gutter system, looking for problems such as clogging, rust, cracks, holes, and leaks.
 Clogged rain gutters cause the water to overflow out of the gutter.

 Sometimes, this water flows back underneath the shingles on the eaves, which can cause damage to the roofing materials and leaks in the attic.

-A clogged gutter is usually caused by a build-up of fallen leaves, dirt, silt, and it is easily removed.
+A clogged gutter is usually caused by a buildup of fallen leaves, dirt, and silt, and it is easily removed.
 Homeowners should conduct roof drainage maintenance at least twice per year.

-It’s a good idea to invest in gutter guard screenings to prevent gutters from becoming clogged with debris.
-This reduces the need for cleaning gutters which is safer for you since you won’t need to climb ladders or get onto the roof to clean the gutters.
+Investing in gutter guard screenings is a good idea to prevent gutters from becoming clogged with debris.
+This reduces the need to clean gutters, which is safer since you won’t need to climb ladders or get onto the roof to clean them.

 Quality of the Installation